baby636/nito.cash/README.md

 The purpose of Nito.cash is to be an EPHEMERAL wallet, and NOT your daily driver.
 Its primary purpose is for on-boarding first-time users AND educating them on "How to do crypto correctly!".
 That's it!

 The goal is to make Nito.cash not only a frictionless experience, but an enjoyable one.

-## Training wheels (centralization)

-As a strong proponent for decentralization, its a tough decision at times for the trade-off.
-However, when it comes to maximizing convenience and minimizing time, decentralization often fails to deliver.